2xBuild/2xBuild/README.md

 ### Hello and welcome.
-im void, a full-stack web3 dev.
+im void, a full-stack dev.
+atp learning web3 and building some cool stuff in free time.

 [visit](https://void.ac) here for more.